-BHASVIC Higher Education Headline figures 2020 Entry
+BHASVIC Higher Education Headline figures 2021 Entry

 - Around 72% of our students enter Higher Education with around a quarter taking a gap year before they go.
-We processed 1378 applications in Jan 21 our highest ever. - We continue to be pleased our percentage of Higher Education acceptance routes for Widening Participation (including low income, first in family to go to university, care-leavers) and BAME groups is significantly higher than the national average. - 59% of BHASVIC students accepted a place at a high tariff university (including Oxbridge & Russell Group), substantially higher than the national average of 28%. - Oxbridge offers increase year on year with 213 offers in the past four years making us the highest non-selective state provider to Cambridge.
-Our disadvantaged students have an equal, or higher chance of an offer compared to our wider cohort. - We have seen a sustained increase in Medics, Veterinary and Dentistry offers with an offer rate of around 1:2 compared to 1:10 nationally. - HESA data shows 93% of our students achieve first and 2:1 degrees, substantially higher than the independent, state and sixth form sectors in general.
-For students from low participation wards the figure is 92% compared to 69% for the state sector. - 70% of our vulnerable and disadvantaged students (low income, young carers, in care, care leavers) go onto university and 60% of our students receiving learning support figures equal to our main student cohort. - 9% of our students progress into specialised further education, including very successful art foundation entry.
+We processed 1463 applications in Jan 22 our highest ever. - We continue to be pleased our percentage of Higher Education acceptance routes for Widening Participation (including low income, first in family to go to university, care-leavers) and BAME groups is significantly higher than the national average. - 61% of BHASVIC students accepted a place at a high tariff university (including Oxbridge & Russell Group), substantially higher than the national average of 29%. - Oxbridge offers increase year on year with 250 offers in the past five years - making us the highest non-selective state provider to Cambridge.
+Our disadvantaged students have an equal, or higher chance of an offer compared to our wider cohort.

+We have seen a sustained increase in Medics, Veterinary and Dentistry offers with an offer rate of around 1:2 compared to 1:10 nationally.

+HESA data shows 93% of our students achieve first and 2:1 degrees, substantially higher than the independent, state and sixth form sectors in general.
+For students from low participation wards the figure is 92% compared to 69% for the state sector.

+- 70% of our vulnerable and disadvantaged students (low income, young carers, in care, care leavers) go onto university and 60% of our students receiving learning support figures equal to our main student cohort. - Around 100 of our students progress into specialised further education, including very successful art foundation entry.

-Most popular Universities Sept 2020 entry
+Most popular Universities Sept 2021 entry

-Our students began University life at over 100 different higher education institutions last year.
+Our students began University life to 118 different higher education institutions in September last year.